How many students on a team?

 Books must meet the following criteria to be considered for the booklist:

-To compete on Oral Battle Day, you must be a registered member of the team.
-We understand that, unfortunately, kids get sick or may have other situations arise that prevent them from attending Oral Battle Day.
-A team can compete with as few as three members.
+To compete in the Tournament, you must be a registered member of a Tournament team.
+We understand that, unfortunately, kids get sick or may have other situations arise that prevent them from attending on Tournament day.
+Per the rules, a tournament team can compete with as few as three members.